dsilvestro/fossilBM/README.md

 Two versions of the fossilBM model are available: version.1 is launched from a terminal window using `RScript mcmcFossilBM.R [additional commands]`.
 A newer implementation loads all the necessary functions from the file `fossilBM_lib.R` and can be run more interactively from an R console.
 Current and future developments of fossilBM are implemented in `fossilBM_lib.R` only.

-The following libraries are required to run FossilBM (`fossilBM_lib.R`): scales, phytools, geiger, adephylo.
+The following libraries are required to run FossilBM (`fossilBM_lib.R`): scales, phytools, geiger, adephylo, plotrix.
 An example of a fossilBM setup is available in the file `run_FBM.R`.